 Make a copy for your records and send the original completed score sheets along with your completed Grade Application to the address above for Greg Ogburn.
 Please include a check for $10 if you would like to purchase a pin.

 6 Student Levels: S1 to S6

 These require a demonstration of ability in the Raid discipline only.
 All points must be earned by hitting the target as there are no speed points.
 In fact, timing is not even required, but you must stay in the canter throughout.

 This was designed to recognize the importance of good technique and accurate shooting as the backbone of horseback archery.

 >> After clicking on the button to the left choose the Korean or Aussie course that you would like to shoot to bring up the course diagram.

 8 Horseback Archer Levels: HA1 to HA8

-All of these require the ability to attain a set of standard in both Korean and Hungarian disciplines thereby testing skill in a variety of events/styles.
+All of these require the ability to attain a set of standard in both Raid and Tower disciplines thereby testing skill in a variety of events/styles.

-For all HA grades two scores must be submitted for both Korean and Hungarian; this introduces the requirement of consistency of performance.
+For all HA grades two scores must be submitted for both Raid and Tower; this introduces the requirement of consistency of performance.
 Timing is required for scoring.

 for the IHAA